ruipfcosta/blog/_posts/2019-06-10-codable-by-example.md

 }
 ```

-Things certainly got more interesting now, however Codable is still able to handle this.
-If the types contained in our struct also conform to Decodable, they too can be decoded along with the parent struct.
+Things certainly got more interesting, however Codable is still able to handle this.
+If the properties contained in our struct conform to Decodable, they too can be decoded along with the parent struct.

 ``` swift
 struct BoardGameDetails: Decodable {